YipChiSan/SWEN90004-Assignment-2-Daisyworld-/readMe.txt

 For example: java Sim 20 20 0.75 0.25 maintain 0.8 0.4 1500

-Version 2: Code with extension
+Version 2: To run simulation with extension
 Step 2: run the Sim.java file with 10 arguments,
 		1st argument is the start percentage of white daisy, range between 0 to 100.
 		2nd argument is the start percentage of black daisy, range between 0 to 100.